Dragged to death: Hit & run cases a recurring nightmare in Lucknow

 A 10-second video of the incident also went viral on social media.

 “My brother-in-law was very young and he got married only a year back,” said Vishwanath Pal, brother-in-law of the deceased gardener.
-“He had lived here for 10 years and was going to have a fresh beginning with the birth of his child.
-But life is different now,” he said on call from Gonda.
+“He had lived here for 10 years and was going to start a new family with the birth of his child.
+But all that is now shattered now,” he said call from Gonda.

 Kumar said: “Dharmendra Pal was a good man, ready to help whenever you needed him.”

-A pall of gloom also descended over another family living in Rahim Nagar (Mahanagar area).
+A pall of gloom also descended over another family living in Rahim Nagar in Mahanagar area.
 “My brother Nand Kumar Trivedi used to live here in a rented accommodation with his wife Deepali and 2.5-year-old child,” said Virendra Trivedi, brother of the deceased.

-Virendra said his brother had gone to buy a diaper for his child when the accident happened.
-“The incident has shattered our life.
-We lost our father in childhood and our mother raised us.

 According to police, the accused driver has been identified as a jewellery businessman Prateek Jaiswal, a resident of Mahanagar.
 The man was reportedly driving the car in a fit of rage after a fight with his wife, said the accused’s mother.